 Falcon points out that market economics forces independents to build storage to fit the circumstances of a particular market, while affiliates have an incentive to serve the existing infrastructure of their affiliates notwithstanding market conditions.
 Additionally, independents naturally favor hub building and interstate systemwide integration.

-Affiliated storage providers may rely on existing infrastructure and subsidize their storage operations with, among other things, firm transportation rates and preferential tariff terms and conditions, Falcon claims.
+Affiliated storage providers may rely on existing infrastructure and subsidize their storage operations with, among other things, firm transportation rates and preferential tariff terms and conditions.
 They also often charge bundled rates for storage and other services such as park and loan and imbalance management.
-And they may gain an artificial market advantage through preferential rate zone boundaries, interconnection policies and scheduling and imbalance procedures.
+They also may gain an artificial market advantage through preferential rate zone boundaries, interconnection policies and scheduling and imbalance procedures.
 Pipeline and utility affiliates with access to internal capital may be able to charge below market rates to squeeze out competing independents who must pay back outside investors.

 Falcon noted that in the past it has asked the Commission to unbundle storage and transportation services and allocate the appropriate level of fixed and variable costs to storage and transportation services so independents can compete on a level playing field.
 FERC should require affiliated storage developers to demonstrate that the new projects will have their own financial base with no cost shifting.